Jersey City, New Jersey

-The area was settled by the Dutch in the 17th century as Pavonia and later established as Bergen; the first permanent settlement, local civil government and oldest municipality in what became the state of New Jersey.
+The area was settled by the Dutch in the 17th century as Pavonia and later established as Bergen, the first permanent settlement, local civil government and oldest municipality in what became the state of New Jersey.
 The area came under English control in 1664.
 Jersey City was incorporated in 1838 and annexed Van Vorst Township in 1851.
 On May 3, 1870, following a special election in 1869 with a majority of county support, Jersey City annexed Bergen City and Hudson City to form "Greater Jersey City" with Greenville Township joining in 1873.
 Jersey City grew into a busy port city on New York Harbor by the late 19th and early 20th century.
-Jersey City's official motto, displayed on the city seal and flag, is "Let Jersey Prosper" referencing its 19th century border dispute with New York City.
+Jersey City's official motto, displayed on the city seal and flag, is "Let Jersey Prosper" referencing its 19th-century border dispute with New York City.

-Jersey City is home to several institutions of higher education such as New Jersey City University, Saint Peter's University and Hudson County Community College.
+Jersey City is home to several institutions of higher education such as Kean Jersey City, Saint Peter's University and Hudson County Community College.
 As the county seat, Jersey City is home to the Hudson County Courthouse and Frank J. Guarini Justice Complex.
 Cultural venues throughout the city include the Loew's Jersey Theatre, White Eagle Hall, the Liberty Science Center, Ellis Island, Mana Contemporary and the Museum of Jersey City History.
 Large parks in Jersey City are Liberty State Park, Lincoln Park and Berry Lane Park.
 Redevelopment of the Jersey City waterfront has made the city one of the largest hubs for banking and finance in the United States and has led to the district and city being nicknamed Wall Street West.
 Since the 1990s, Jersey City has been a destination for artists and hipsters.
 With the city's proximity and connections to Manhattan, its growing arts, culture, culinary and nightlife scene and its own finance and tech based economy, apartment rents in the city have grown to become some of the highest in the United States.
 In response, Jersey City has instituted zoning and legislation to require developers to include affordable housing units in their developments.
 In 2023 and 2025, Travel + Leisure ranked Jersey City as the best place to live in New Jersey.